WessellUrdata/WessellUrdata/README.md

 ### Hi there 👋

+I'm making this profile README so I will remember to come back and work on it (eventually).

 <!--
 **WessellUrdata/WessellUrdata** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.